d3rp/d3rp.github.io/content/blog/bash.rst

 I'm aware that these issues are not by design, but due to technical limitations and backwards compatibility.
 As an end-user of this tool however, it doesn't make any difference.
 I simply want to use tools I can trust.

+In an ideal world, I'll write a follow-up to describe the perfect Bash substitute.
+Let's see how that goes.